Copyright news

 Copyright law is complicated, and for good or for ill, increasingly important in scholarship and academia.
-The following guide seeks to provide answers to frequently asked questions, help authors learn effectively to use and enforce their rights, and to demystify copyright law as much as possible.
+Our hops is that this guide provides answers to frequently asked questions, helps authors learn to use and enforce their rights, and demystifies copyright law as much as possible.

 What is copyright?